-Why People Leave Your eCommerce Website
+Why Shoppers Leave Your eCommerce Website

-Slow Page Load Times
+1) Slow Page Load Times

-An Over-Complicated Checkout Process
+2) Over-Complicated Checkout

-Ever hear the term “Keep it simple, stupid”?
-It absolutely holds true in the world of eCommerce.
-If you over complicate your checkout process, there’s an increased risk of abandoned shopping carts.
-According to Kinjal Adeshara, a blogger and digital marketer at Cygnet Infotech, “If you make the user fill out too many forms or perform too many complicated or repetitive actions, the impatient customer will abandon the cart and leave.”
-You can avoid this issue by making the process more visual and limiting a number of steps it takes to complete the checkout process.
+If you overcomplicate your checkout process, there’s an increased risk of abandoned shopping carts.
+If you’re requesting shoppers to fill out too many forms or perform too many complicated or repetitive actions, the customer will become impatient and abandon their cart.
+You can avoid this issue by making the process more visual and limiting the number of steps it takes to complete the checkout process.

-Confusing Page Navigation
+3) Confusing Page Navigation

 Simplicity is bliss.
 If a user finds your application too confusing to navigate you can kiss them goodbye.
 According to Joshua Adams of Rock Paper Simple, a web design, and development agency, “If you have to sit down and show your prospect how to navigate your site, you are doing it wrong!
 It should be easy and fast to navigate your site.
 Don’t let a confusing navigation ruin an otherwise great website.”
 While there’s something to be said for originality, there’s an even more compelling argument for giving users an experience that feels familiar and easy to use.

-Lack of Customer Reviews
+5) Lack of Customer Reviews

-Stale and Outdated Content
+6) Stale and Outdated Content

 Constantly updating your web application’s content is a good way to keep customers coming back for more.
 Leaving your older, stale content on your application will take away the legitimacy of your page, and can result in lower rankings on search engines.
 You want to show your visitors (and Google) that you are there for them with new and exciting information.

-In order to deliver fresh content that people want to see you must do persona research.
+In order to deliver fresh content that people want to see you must do customer research.
 It is hard to give your customers what they want if you don’t know what they want.
 There’s a phenomenon known to designers and developers as HiPPO — short for Highest Paid Person’s Opinion.
 When this is the driving force behind development it leads to assumptions about users that are often off-base since user behavior can be counter-intuitive.
-To counteract the HiPPO effect, any decisions you make, whether it is a design idea or content idea, must be based on research — whether its through analyzing behavior of users on your current site, surveys, or A/B testing.
+To counteract the HiPPO effect, any decisions you make, whether it is a design idea or content idea, must be based on research — whether its through analyzing the behavior of users on your current site, surveys, or A/B testing.